brc-dd/animated-tailwindcss/README.md

 ### Accessibility

-> :warning: This functionality is currently broken.
-A fix is on its way.

 The configuration handles the accessibility in a similar way to Animate.css.
 Although, if you want more control over motion safety, you can use [`motion-safe`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-safe) and [`motion-reduce`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-reduce) variants provided by Tailwind CSS.

-The configuration also adds [`print`](https://tailwindcss.com/docs/breakpoints#styling-for-print) breakpoint for you.
+**Details:**

+If a user prefers reduced motion (or if in print preview mode) -

+- All _exit_ classes will be transparent and hidden.
+They will also be removed from the accessibility tree.
+- All animations will complete instantly and won't repeat, unless you mark duration/iteration as important.

 ### Removing Unused Keyframes

 Please refer: [Optimizing for Production - Tailwind CSS](https://tailwindcss.com/docs/optimizing-for-production#removing-unused-keyframes).
 (Won't be necessary in JIT mode.)

+### Disclaimer

+The animation classes this package provides are similar but not exactly same as the Animate.css utilities.
+We have done some cleaning up and provided you with better accessibility and more consistent animations.

 ---